chin2p/mylittlemalloc/Assignment 1 (my little malloc)/readme.txt

-Test case 1 - calls free() with an address not obtained from malloc() Test case 2 - calls free() with an address not at the start of a chunk Test case 3 - calls free() a second time on the same pointer Test case 4 - calls malloc() with a size greater than MEMSIZE(4096) Test case 5 - calls malloc() with a size of 0
+Test case 1 - calls free() with an address not obtained from malloc() Test case 2 - calls free() with an address not at the start of a chunk Test case 3 - calls free() a second time on the same pointer

+Additional correctness testing below:

+Test case 4 - checks if you can call free one after the other on different pointers Test case 5 - calls malloc() with a size of 0
 Test case 6 - calls free() on pointer = NULL
-Test case 7 - tests malloc() and free() with user inputs Test case 8 - calls malloc() with size 4096
+Test case 7 - shows that malloc() does reserve unallocated memory then frees and coalesces.
+Test case 8 - checks if malloc stores data and prints by user input, they input integers

 All the test cases below are performance testing.